Young's Double-Slit Experiment

 Constructive Interference of Waves

-The following two waves ( Fig. 1 ) that have the same wavelength and go to maximum and minimum together are called coherent waves.
-Coherent waves help each other's effect, add constructively, and cause constructive interference.
-They form a bright fringe.
+The following two waves (Fig. 1) that have the same wavelength and are in phase as well are called "coherent."
+Coherent waves help each other's effect, and cause constructive interference.

 Destructive Interference of Waves

-In Fig. 2 however, the situation is different.
-When wave with amplitude A1 is at its maximum, wave with amplitude A2 is at its minimum and they work against each other resulting in a wave with amplitude A2 - A1.
+In Fig. 2, the situation is different.
+When the wave with amplitude A1 is at its maximum, the wave with amplitude A2 is at its minimum and they work against each other resulting in a wave with amplitude A2 - A1.
 These two completely out of phase waves interfere destructively.
 If A2 = A1, they form a dark fringe.

 The bright and dark fringes in the Young's experiment follow the following formulas:

 Bright Fringes: d sinθk = k λ where k = 0, 1, 2, 3, ...

 Dark Fringes: d sinθk = (k - 1/2 )λ where k = 1, 2, 3, ...

 The above formulas are based on the following figures: